 Ready to spend a day at one of the most magical places on the planet?
 Every single one of your childhood fairytale dreams is about to come true, complete with a huge palace.
 Here's everything you need to know about visiting Versailles!

-Interested in traveling but not sure how to fit it in your life plan?
-Read this:
+Interested in traveling but not sure how to make it happen?

 We could talk for hours about how incredible the Palace of Versailles is.
 But honestly, you need to see it for yourself to be able to understand why this is one of the most popular tourist attractions in Europe.
 And you'll have to dedicate almost an entire day to this estate to really get the full experience.